OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

                and has no any other special effects (except missing graphic console during early boot stage).

- * NOLOGO    - do not show kernel logo.
+ * NOLOGO    - do not show the kernel logo.

  * NOMTRR    - do not use MTRR changes, was done in QSINIT for OS/2 boot.